fschou-pxt/GTC-Website-Apps/README.md

-# GTC-Website-Apps
-Growth trajectory curves for very preterm infants
+# Postnatal Growth Trajectory Charts for Very Preterm Infants

 SYSTEM REQUIREMENT:
 1. Any modern web browser (Safari, Firefox, Chrome, Edge, etc.) will work.
 Our preference is a Chrome-based web browser.